Presenter FAQs

 • A project title

-• A signed and complete mentor approval form
+• A complete and signed mentor approval form

-• Your availability on the day of the symposium so you can select your preferred session time
+• Your availability on the day of the symposium so you can rank session times in order of your preference

 • Your choice of presentation format (poster, 5- or 10-minute presentation, art/project display, or film/performance)